 Would you like to join us?

-This Lent at Bethany, we are going to be learning the way of love.
-Each week we'll focus on a Bible passage, reflect on love (God's and ours) and engage in a practice for growing in love.
+This Lent at Bethany, we are going to be learning about the way that Jesus taught his disciples - and teaches us - to pray.
+Each week we'll focus on a Bible passage, learn about prayer and experience a prayer practice together.

-Our goal this Lent is to become more like Jesus as we follow his journey of love towards the cross on Good Friday and...
+Our goal this Lent is to become more like Jesus as we follow his journey towards the cross on Good Friday and...

 The season of Lent lasts 40 days but this doesn't include Sundays.
 They are days for feasting (not fasting) a mini- Easter celebration.